onaio/help/guides/form builder/_posts/2017-01-10-form-builder.md

  3. Add the calculate expression, reference the relevant questions and select the* calculate *question type as shown below.

      ![](/content/screenshots/formbuilder/form-builder-40.png)

+You can use the answer to this Calculate question for other purposes, such as building your skip logic (for example only ask a follow-up question above a certain income threshold) or by displaying it inside a Note.

 ##### <a name="adding-choices"></a>Adding Choices to a Question